Red vs Green Laser Level (Which to Choose for Which Job)

 red laser level mounted at the wall

 These types of lasers are indeed affordable.
-If you are on a budget then get a red laser for your simple tasks.
-The price of a red laser level including its detector is altogether cheaper than one green laser level minus a detector.
+If you are on a budget, get a red laser for your simple tasks.
+A red laser level, including its detector, is cheaper than one green laser level minus a detector.

-The Battery Life of the Red Laser Levels
+The Battery Life of the Red Laser Level

 Red lasers are suitable for short ranges – indoor or outdoor.
 Furthermore, they are cheap and hence good for people on tight budgets.
 Their long battery life also cuts the maintenance costs.